-IRWD 2021 Water Quality Report
+IRWD 2022 Water Quality Report

 Since 1990, California public water utilities have provided an annual water quality report to their customers.
-This year's report covers calendar year 2020 drinking water quality testing and reporting.
-Irvine Ranch Water District (IRWD)

-vigilantly safeguards its water supply and, as in years past, the water delivered to your home meets the quality standards required by federal and state regulatory agencies.
-The U.S. Environmental Protection Agency (U.S. EPA) and the State Water Resources Control Board, Division of Drinking Water (DDW) are the agencies responsible for establishing and enforcing drinking water quality standards.
+This year's report covers calendar year 2021 drinking water quality testing and reporting.
+Irvine Ranch Water District vigilantly safeguards its water supply and, as in years past, the water delivered to your home meets the quality standards required by federal and state regulatory agencies.
+The U.S. Environmental Protection Agency and the State Water Resources Control Board, Division of Drinking Water are the agencies responsible for establishing and enforcing drinking water quality standards.

-of Southern California (MWD), which supplies imported treated surface water; and IRWD, which operates a local surface water treatment plant and several groundwater treatment plants, all test for unregulated chemicals in our water supply.
+IRWD and other regional water suppliers frequently go beyond what is required by testing for unregulated chemicals that may have health risks but do not have drinking water standards.
+For example, the Orange County Water District, which manages the groundwater basin; the Metropolitan Water District of Southern California, which supplies imported treated surface water; and IRWD, which operates a local surface water treatment plant and several groundwater treatment plants, all test for unregulated chemicals in our water supply.
 Unregulated chemical monitoring helps U.S. EPA and DDW determine where certain chemicals occur and whether new standards need to be established for those chemicals.